Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: direct channel

-As shown in Appendix~\ref{app:C}, these results can also be derived by following the approach in \cite{GJS}, that is, by first establishing the branching rules from $\atl{n_1+n_2}$ to $\atl{n_1} \otimes \tl{n_2}$ and then inferring the corresponding fusion product from Frobenius reciprocity.
+\end{proposition} These formulas were obtained using the technique and the results outlined in Appendix~\ref{sec:calc.fusion}.
+However, as shown in Appendix~\ref{app:C}, these results can also be derived by following the approach in \cite{GJS}, that is, by first establishing the branching rules from $\atl{n_1+n_2}$ to $\atl{n_1} \otimes \tl{n_2}$ and then inferring the corresponding fusion product from Frobenius reciprocity.
+Finally, note that the dimension of $\mathsf{W}_{k/2,z}[n]$ is $\binom{n}{|k|}$, so the dimensions of the various fusion products are